nagyben/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

 I did image flipping to reduce overfitting in the model.
-I did not use any dropout layers because it didn't seem to be required to get a full lap of the track.
+Initially I did not use a dropout layer because the car managed to get around the track (but it sometimes went over the line).

+To improve performance, I added a dropout layer after flattening, which helped to regularize the model better.

 #### 3. Model parameter tuning